Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test4_clue_analysis(gemini).md

 3. Maintain current diversity

 **Overall Notes:**
-The clue set is effective in creating a disinformer game.
-The clues are clear, ambiguous where needed, and provide good misdirection.
+The clues are generally well-constructed.
+The informed clues are solid, the misinformed clues could be slightly more ambiguous, and the fake clues effectively mislead.
+The difficulty is appropriate.

 ---